fishersp/gpt1/README.md

    python bot.py
    ```

 The bot listens for messages and replies using ChatGPT.
+Each chat maintains its own history so the responses stay in context.